CRANIOSACRAL

 THERAPY

-In the old Celtic tradition, Aya was both a greeting and a blessing and is still in use in some parts of the British isles.
+In Celtic tradition, Aya was both a greeting and a blessing.
 In Scotland the word Aye, derived from Aya is an affirmation meaning 'yes'.

-In Japan, the word has connotations of grace and beauty and is a very popular name for women.
+In Japan, the word has connotations of grace and beauty.

 In Arabic sacred literature, it denotes what is miraculous and out of the ordinary.

-Perhaps the most interesting connotation is within the realm of spirituality where Aya generally means a spiritual presence able to inspire the human consciousness.
+Within the realm of spirituality, Aya generally means a spiritual presence able to inspire the human consciousness.

 Aya is a magical name and a powerful mantra in its own right.
 When intoned, it serves to alleviate acute physical pain.
 It also provides emotional relief when the sound is allowed to come from the location of the emotional pain, either in the heart or the solar plexus.